 Similarly to triggering an email to a recipient following a webpage event, using external touchpoints you can interact with the recipient via other channels to enhance the customer journey.

-For a full overview of external touchpoints, see External Touchpoints - Introduction
+For a full overview of external touchpoints, see the following video: External Touchpoints - Introduction.

 External touchpoint requires XMPL version 3.1 or above.
 External touchpoint is not supported in Campaign on Demand.

 Your first task is to set the external touchpoint's production settings in Circle in order to push data out to an external system.
 This involves defining a webhook to "catch" the data coming from Circle.